jacobproffer/blog/content/travel/back-to-shinjuku.md

 The moment the elevator doors opened on the 52nd floor, a hostess promptly asked if I wanted to go to the bar or the grill next door.
 I made sure to say bar as I knew there was a strict dress code for the restaurant side.
 As I was brought into the bar by the hostess, I thought that I would be seated away from the windows but the hostess placed me at a table closest to the main window of the New York Bar.
 The table provided an absolutely massive view of Shinjuku and the greater Tokyo area.
 It was spectacular and I had it all to myself.

-October marked a year that I was sober at the time, so I ordered an Asahi Super Dry, a non-alcoholic beer.
+October marked a year that I was sober at the time, so I ordered an Asahi Dry Zero, a non-alcoholic beer.
 While I waited for my drink, I looked up the day rate of the Park Hyatt Tokyo and was stunned to see costs in the range of eight hundred dollars a night.
 The bar, at least, was not that expensive.
-The single Asahi Super Dry I ordered cost nine dollars.
+The single Asahi Dry Zero I ordered cost nine dollars.
 Usually, I drink quickly but tried to take my time to enjoy the sunset.
 It truly was a fantastic experience that didn't cost a lot of money.

 {{< images >}}